Do You Put Vinyl Flooring Under Appliances? (Answered & Explained)

 Glue Down the Areas Under the Appliances

-Moreover, opting for a premium adhesive that will last longer and ensure a better attachment is advisable.
+Moreover, opting for a premium adhesive that will last longer and ensure better attachment is advisable.

 Also See: Can a Floating Floor be Glued?

-We strongly advise you against dragging or pulling heavy appliances like refrigerators, freezers, washers, dryers, cookers, and more across the floor.
+We advise you against dragging heavy appliances like refrigerators, cookers, and more across the floor.
 Instead, it would be advisable to use a hand truck.

-Therefore, using a hand truck to move heavy appliances across the floor will reduce the cost of re-doing the entire floor in the long run.
-However, please opt for an appliance hand truck with a high load capacity.
+So, using a hand truck to move heavy appliances across the floor will reduce the cost of re-doing the entire floor in the long run.

 Must See: 5 Best Ways to Protect Vinyl Flooring From Heavy Furniture (Must-Try!)